Bot prevention

 Bot prevention refers to the methods used by web services to prevent access by automated processes.

 Types of bots

 Studies suggest that over half of the traffic on the internet is bot activity, of which over half is further classified as 'bad bots'.

 Bots are used for various purposes online.
-Some bots are used passively for web scraping purposes, for example to gather information from airlines about flight prices and destinations.
+Some bots are used passively for web scraping purposes, for example, to gather information from airlines about flight prices and destinations.
 Other bots, such as sneaker bots, help the bot operator acquire high-demand luxury goods; sometimes these are resold on the secondary market at higher prices, in what is commonly known as 'scalping'.

+According to Imperva Bad Bot Report 2025, bad bots now making up 37% of all internet traffic.